rabbitboots/grapheme_cluster_boundary/README.md

 # grapheme\_cluster\_boundary

-Provides functions to detect the boundaries of grapheme clusters in LÖVE.
+Provides functions to detect the boundaries of grapheme clusters in Unicode strings.
+It uses the simplified algorithm from the Unicode [Grapheme Break Chart](https://www.unicode.org/Public/UCD/latest/ucd/auxiliary/GraphemeBreakTest.html) page, which is based on the [algorithm in UAX #29](https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries).

-User-percieved characters in Unicode can be made up of multiple code points.
-Several rules determine where one UPC ends and the next begins.
-More info [here](https://unicode.org/reports/tr29/).
+The intended environment is [LÖVE](https://github.com/love2d/love), versions 11.4 or 12.0-development.

+Note that this does not provide 100% coverage of all graphemes / ligatures in all languages.
+See [UAX #29, Section 6.5, Tailoring](https://unicode.org/reports/tr29/#Tailoring) for more info.

-## What's this for?
+## What's This For?

 One common use case is placement of a text cursor, which should (usually) move to the boundaries between grapheme clusters.